Individual retirement account: Borrowing

 An IRA owner may not borrow money from the IRA except for a 60-day period in a calendar year.
 Any borrowing in excess of 60 days in a calendar year disqualifies the IRA from special tax treatment.
 An IRA may incur debt or borrow money secured by its assets, but the IRA owner may not guarantee or secure the loan personally.
 An example of this is a real estate purchase within a self-directed IRA along with a non-recourse mortgage.

 Income from debt-financed property in an IRA may generate unrelated business taxable income in the IRA.

 The rules regarding IRA rollovers and transfers allow the IRA owner to perform an "indirect rollover" to another IRA.
 An indirect rollover can be used to temporarily "borrow" money from the IRA, once in a twelve-month period.
 The money must be placed in an IRA arrangement within 60 days, or the transaction will be deemed an early withdrawal (subject to the appropriate withdrawal taxes and penalties) and may not be replaced.

 Double taxation

 Double taxation still occurs within these tax-sheltered investment arrangements.
 For example, foreign dividends may be taxed at their point of origin, and the IRS does not recognize this tax as a creditable deduction.
 There is some controversy over whether this violates tax treaties, such as the Convention Between Canada and the United States of America With Respect to Taxes on Income and on Capital.

 Inheriting

-If the IRA owner dies, different rules are applied depending on who inherits the IRA (spouse, other beneficiary, multiple beneficiaries, and so on).
+If the IRA owner dies, different rules are applied depending on who inherits the IRA (spouse or other eligible designated beneficiary, other beneficiary, multiple beneficiaries, and so on).

 In case of spouse inherited IRAs, the owner's spouse has the following options: